simonbws/ToDoListWPF/README.md

 #
-ToDoWPF App with MVVM pattern
+ToDoWPF Desktop App with MVVM pattern creating in C#